 God dreams for St.Titus’ to be sacred ground where all of God’s children experience the unconditional love of Jesus.
 In faithful response, we will offer Spirit-filled worship where people from diverse backgrounds encounter God.
 As an intergenerational community, we will deepen our faith through sharing scripture, Christian tradition and our own experience.
 We will be open and authentic with one another, and respond to the needs of our neighbors with compassion and creativity.
 Our passion for God’s justice and peace will compel us to become agents for social, political, and economic transformation.
 St. Titus’ will be Beloved Community.

-In response to the rising numbers of COVID cases, The Episcopal Diocese of North Carolina has suspended all in-person worship.
-All worship services are now online.
+In response to improved coronavirus numbers, we are resuming in-person worship on a limited basis.
+COVID-19 precautions will be maintained and registration is required to attend an in-person service.
+We will continue to offer online services as well.
 See our service times below.
-If you have questions or concerns please contact St. Titus’ rector, the Rev. Stephanie Yancy, at firstname.lastname@example.org.
+If you have questions or concerns please contact St. Titus’ rector, the Rev. Stephanie Yancy, at email@example.com.

 Please continue to support our ministry during this time when we cannot be together.
 The needs both within St. Titus’ and in our community continue.
 Click the button below to make an online donation, or you may mail a check to the church.
 Thank you.